 - Collection and Tracing Agencies: We may use your data for the recovery of outstanding debt

-We do not sell your data to third parties in any circumstances.
+We will not sell or rent your information to third parties.
+We may pass your information to third party service providers, including but not limited to: Legal panel members, suppliers and sub-contractors working on our behalf for the purposes of completing tasks and providing services to you.
 We have carefully selected our third parties due to their commitment to keeping your data safe, and all data is processed within the European Union and subject to the same legislation.
 If you request for us to stop processing your data, we will also communicate this to the relevant third parties if they are processing this on our behalf.
 If you have any concerns about the above third parties, please let us know and we can provide advice and support to help you manage your data preferences.

 We have a legitimate interest in keeping you updated about any further services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in the law that will make additional services available to you).
 We will use the details you have provided to contact you including by telephone, email, SMS and post.
 If you do not wish for us to contact you in this manner, or by a specific method, you will be able to unsubscribe at any time to one or all contact methods.

 We use different types of cookies to run Google’s ads-related products.